miketsolty/miketsolty/README.md

 mainly to 🏄 🏂

-A fun fact about me: I treeplanted for 4 years through university and planted over half a million trees 🌴
+A fun one: I treeplanted for 4 years through university and planted over half a million trees 🌴

 🧰 My Current Toolbox Contains